Is this Fury, only set in a panzer? And on the Eastern rather Western Front? Well, yes and no. Mostly no.

 The IMDB blurb for the film sums up the basics very succinctly: ‘The five-man crew of a German Tiger tank is sent on a secret mission far behind the fiercely contested front line.
 Fueled by the Wehrmacht’s methamphetamine, their mission increasingly becomes a journey into the heart of darkness.’

-The ‘yes’ aspects are the stock war movie clichés (at least of this era) of a bleakly elegiac score, taciturn gruffly spoken men covered in grease, mud and blood, and slightly laboured attempts to confront moral issues.
+The ‘yes’ aspects are the stock war movie clichés (at least of this era): a bleakly elegiac score; taciturn gruffly spoken men covered in grease, mud and blood; and slightly laboured attempts to confront moral issues.

-The ‘no’s are more varied: the all German cast are unfamiliar (at least to a non-German audience; and very much as opposed to Fury’s star-studded all American roll-call); it also looks like the budget was, by many orders of magnetite, far smaller; this movie has what hints of what seem at first to be supernatural elements, but which finally resolve as more metaphysical, or even philosophical aspirations.
+The ‘no’s are more varied: the all German cast are unfamiliar, at least to a non-German audience (and very much as opposed to Fury’s star-studded all American roll-call); it also looks like the budget was, by many orders of magnetite, far smaller; this movie also has what hints of what seem at first to be supernatural elements, but which finally resolve as more metaphysical, or even philosophical aspirations.

-It’s certainly of interest in terms of a German made film dealing with the nature of war, and war of a type that was particularly virulent on the Ostfront, where two horrifically barbarous empires spent or just took lives in a statistical race to the top coupled with a moral race to the bottom.
+It’s certainly of interest in terms of a German made film dealing with WWII and their own Nazi ‘I was only obeying orders’ history, as well as the nature of war more generally, and war of a type that was particularly virulent on the Ostfront, where two horrifically barbarous empires spent lives in a statistical race to the top coupled with a moral race to the bottom.

 Ultimately this was, to me, a bit what I call lustlacquer… a bit flaccid and off the mark.
 But it certainly wasn’t utterly shite.
 Indeed, I kind of enjoyed it.

 NB As a panzer-buff, I was impressed with the authentic looking armour.
-I read, somewhere, that the tank used in this film is a Russian tank, dressed up as a Tiger.
+I read, somewhere, that the tank used in this film is a Russian tank – poss a T-55?* – dressed up as a Tiger.
 If that’s really so, they did a very good job.